'People who give up their time to help those who need support with technology are vital'

 Marion Duffy, Chief Operations Officer at Platform Housing Group said: “I was honoured to have been a judge on Platform’s Community Heroes Awards panel, along with our Board member Lou Zonato and Customer Engagement Panel member Shaolan Menzies.

-The presentation was made possible by the generous sponsorship of Travis Perkins who were the main event sponsors and also the Digital Inclusion Award sponsors.Ben Clifford, Travis Perkins Account Manager for the Midlands said, “People who give up their time to help those who need support with technology are vital and we are so pleased to be involved and sponsor these awards.”
+The presentation was made possible by the generous sponsorship of Travis Perkins.Ben Clifford, Travis Perkins Account Manager for the Midlands said, “People who give up their time are vital and we are so pleased to sponsor these awards.”